AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

 During **training phase**, the participating teams will be able to independently validate their results using crossvalidation on the training data.

 During the platform **testing phase**, they are allowed to use the official submission platform to resolve potential technical issues.
-We will use dummy datasets for sanity checks, e.g. to ensure the submission is in the correctformat.
+We will use dummy datasets for sanity checks, e.g. to ensure the submission is in the correct format.

 During the **test phase**, participants are allowed to make in total three submissions.
 The best result out of these three is selected as final result.
+The docker will run on a **24 Gb RAM Nvidia Titan RTX**.
+Make sure the specified batch size in your code does not exceed the 24 Gb limit.

 <img src="/assets/images/submission_details.png">